Your To-Do List For Recession-Proof Retirement Savings

 If you need more time, consider delaying your retirement by continuing to work or getting re-employed.
 You can also make voluntary contributions to your CPF Retirement Account (RA) if you have yet to reach the Enhanced Retirement Sum.
 Besides enjoying tax reliefs of up to $7,000 when you contribute to your own CPF accounts, you’ll also earn extra interest of up to 6% per year on your retirement savings.

 And for those who are on track with their retirement planning, continue to contribute to your retirement funds.
-Consider plans such as Income’s Luxe Solitaire, which not only provides monthly cash payouts1 starting from the end of the second policy year till age 120 but also helps you with legacy planning.
+Consider plans such as Income’s Luxe Plus Solitaire, which not only provides monthly cash payouts1 starting from the end of the third policy year till age 120 but also helps you with legacy planning.

 You can never save too much for retirement